CellArr/cellarr/README.md

 The `CellArrDataset` is designed to store single-cell RNA-seq datasets but can be generalized to store any 2-dimensional experimental data.

+Check out the tutorial using a couple of cellXgene datasets [here](https://cellarr.github.io/cellarr/tutorial_cellxgene.html)

 ## Install

 To get started, install the package from [PyPI](https://pypi.org/project/cellarr/)